Large trucks

 As a result of this research and some initial crash tests that confirmed the problem, the Institute petitioned the federal government to require stronger rear underride guards on large trucks and improve performance test procedures.
 Citing this petition, NHTSA issued a proposed upgrade to the rear underride regulations for tractor-trailers in 2015 (Office of the Federal Register, 2015) and finalized the rule in 2022 (Office of the Federal Register, 2022).
 The final rule largely aligns U.S. regulations with stricter ones in place in Canada since 2007.

 NHTSA estimated its final rule will have minimal effect because 94% of new trailers already have guards that meet the Canadian standard.
 Institute crash tests have shown that underride guards built to this standard work well when passenger vehicles strike the center of the trailer’s rear but don’t necessarily prevent underride in crashes involving only a small portion of the truck’s rear.
+NHTSA recently denied another petition by truck safety advocates asking the agency to require better performance in such crashes (Office of the Federal Register, 2024).

-Many trailers already have underride guards that go beyond the new requirements, thanks to the Institute’s own testing program.
+Many trailers already have underride guards that go beyond the federal requirements thanks to the Institute’s own testing program.
 The IIHS TOUGHGUARD award, introduced in 2017, recognizes rear underride guards that prevent underride in three crash test scenarios — full-width, 50% overlap, and 30% overlap — using a midsize car traveling at 35 mph into the back of a semitrailer.
 Today, nine North American trailer manufacturers, including the eight largest, produce guards that qualify for the award.
 Most of the companies have made the improved guards standard on all new trailers.

 Poor underride protection